halsk/zoom-recordings-to-gdrive/README.md

-# Download zoom recordings and save to Google Drive
+# Download zoom recordings and save to a Google Drive folder

-This script supports downloading Zoom recordings, and upload these files to specified Goolge Drive folder.
+This script downloads Zoom recordings, and upload these files to specified Goolge Drive folder.

 ## Setup